ggcarrots/django-carrots/source/install.rst

 Virtual environment
 -------------------

 Now we have to chose the directory for our virtual environment.
-The virtual environment will allow to isolate our work from other system’s parts.
-For example you can choose the user home directory.
+The virtual environment will allow us to isolate our work from other parts of the system.
+For example, you can choose the user home directory.

  For Windows 7 the path to the home directory for the user  ``Ala`` will look like this:
 ``C:\Users\Ala\`` .
-You can select a different directory but it is important to remember where the file is saved.
+You can select a different directory, but it is important to remember where the file is saved.
 It must be easily accessible, because we will use it often.

 For example, if our home directory is ``C:\Users\lrekucki``, the command line would look like this: